juliejonak/Graphs-Notes/lecture3/lecture3.md

 for key in visited:
     debug_friendship += len(visited[key])

-return f"Average degree of separation: {debug_friendship // len(visited)}.
+return f"Average degree of separation: {debug_friendship - 1 // len(visited)}.
 Number in extended network: {len(visited)}"
 ```

 <br>

-The length of visited tells us how many friends are in the user's extended network, which comes out to be 990+ each time, and the degree of separation is the length of each path to each extended friend, in total, divided by the number of friends in the extended network.
+The length of visited tells us how many friends are in the user's extended network, which comes out to be 990+ each time, and the degree of separation is the length of each path to each extended friend, in total, divided by the number of friends in the extended network (minus themselves).

 >> Average degree of separation: 5415 // 993 = 5.
 Number in extended network: 993
 >>